joseRamirez98/Cryptography_Projects/README.md

                                      unsigned char *tag,     // 12 byte authentication tag unsigned char *p)       // pbytes byte plaintext
 ```
 Decryption should write the AES128-CTR decryption result to p and then verify that the tag is correct for it.
-If authentication fails return 0 and if authentication shows the plaintext is valid return any non-zero value.
+If authentication fails return 0 and if authentication shows the plaintext is valid, return any non-zero value.